 St Mary's bells

 WW2 tore Lübeck asunder.
-Buildings, history, the inhabitants' spirits all came down as a heap of rubble.
-Decades later, the severe wounds inflicted by one single air raid have healed into a scarred urban texture.
-Along the streets in the town centre the line of traditional crow-stepped gables is often interrupted by modern buildings that fill the gaps left by crumbled houses.
+Its centuries-old buildings, the rich history of the Hanseatic town and the inhabitants' spirits all came down as a heap of rubble in the folly of war.
+It took decades but eventually the severe wounds inflicted by one single but murderous air raid healed into a scarred urban texture.
+So, along the streets in the town centre the line of traditional crow-stepped gables is often interrupted by modern buildings that fill the gaps left by crumbled houses.
 But the devastating effects of war are nowhere clearer than from above: the fantastic view from the St. Peter's steeple reveals the extent of the patches sown over the holes in the extraordinary urban tapestry that this town was.
 Like a past beauty, Lübeck smiles with a toothless mouth treated by an inexpert dentist, but is still able to arouse admiration for what remains of its former glory.